Tack-Tau/FpGNN/README.md

-# Crystal Graph Convolutional Neural Networks
+# Fingerprint Graph Neural Networks

 **Note**: This version is a personal modification from the [original repo](https://github.com/txie-93/cgcnn), and there are some major changes.

 ## Change log

+- Using [Fingerprint](https://github.com/Tack-Tau/fplib3/) vectors as atomic features
 - Switch reading pymatgen structures from CIF to POSCAR
-- Add `shuffle` and `drop_last` in `torch.utils.data.DataLoader`
+- Add `drop_last` in `torch.utils.data.DataLoader`
 - Take data imbalance into account for classification job
 - TBD

-This software package implements the Crystal Graph Convolutional Neural Networks (CGCNN) that takes an arbitary crystal structure to predict material properties.
+This software is based on the Crystal Graph Convolutional Neural Networks (CGCNN) that takes an arbitary crystal structure to predict material properties.

 The package provides two major functions: